 - A wheelchair user may need an accessible space to be created or 'vacated'.

 Spellcheckers, such as the one in MS Word, can certainly be helpful to everyone - both people with and without disabilities.
-However, the use of these tools is considered a reasonable accommodation only under very specific circumstances.
+However, the use of these tools is considered an appropriate accommodation only under very specific circumstances.

-ARS will only approve use of a spell-check device as a reasonable accommodation for an exam if:
+ARS will only approve use of a spell-check device as an accommodation for an exam if:

 - The ability to spell words accurately is not considered an important part of what an exam is designed to test — as determined by the professor and/or the academic department; that is, the fundamental nature / purpose of the test or exam is not being altered.